 - The largely intact medieval historic field pattern - Due to the extensive mining in the area the settlement edge is known to have a number of mine shafts.
-Are there any other historic features of local value I am not aware of on the settlement edge?

 - The sound of running water in the Tregrehan Stream is a distinctive natural feature in the village. - Significant amount of mature trees within retained Medieval historic field boundary pattern - Trees within the settlement breaking up the built form - Close relationship of the houses and boundary walls with the highway